 DORNIER SPACE / SCIENCE PHOTO LIBRARY DORNIER SPACE / SCIENCE PHOTO LIBRARY

-Artist's impression of ROSAT in orbit.
+The main telescope of the ROSAT spacecraft being mated to its support structure.
 ROSAT (Roentgensatellit) is a German/UK/NASA X-ray and extreme ultraviolet (EUV) telescope in Earth orbit.
 Its X-ray imaging systems share a lens which consists of four concentric grazing incidence mirrors, with a focal length of 2400mm.
 A similar lens, of 525mm focal length, is used for EUV observations.
 ROSAT was launched on a Delta rocket on 1 June 1990, and is expected to detect over 100,000 new X-ray sources.
-The satellite was named after Wilhelm Roentgen (1845- 1923), the discoverer of X-rays.
+The satellite was named after Wilhelm Roentgen (1845-1923), the discoverer of X-rays.